hemantksingh/messup-learn/fundamentals/messaging/Asynchronous Messaging.md

-# Asynchronous message‑based integration
+# Asynchronous Messaging

 REST and RPC based integrations are synchronous approaches that result in **in-band** blocking calls between services, therefore scalability and fault tolerance are hindered.
-They introduce **temporal coupling** i.e. previous calls must succeed before the next one can be made.
+They introduce **temporal coupling**: caller and callee must both be up at the same time for the call to succeed.
 Asynchronous messaging allows servers to be more stable in case a client crashes after sending the request but before the server sends a response.
 The server's resources are not tied up waiting until the connection times out.
 Collaboration between services can be implemented via asynchronous messaging or each service publishing REST based feeds of their events to be consumed by other services.

 ## Domain and message persistence consistency